 Frontier Co-op: “We require ingredient declarations on all raw materials before they enter our facilities,” explained Ravin Donald, vice president of quality and research and development at organic spice manufacturer Frontier Co-op.
 “Within the plant, our procedures require full wet washes after allergenic product runs, and our advanced air-handling systems help to minimize dust within the plant environment.”

 Spicely Organics: Representatives at Spicely Organics’ customer service explained that they source their ground organic cumin seeds from a supplier that is not named in the cumin recall.
-Spicely notes that their facilities are nut- and gluten-free and their products are safe for those with peanut and tree nut allergies.
+As for the products currently on shelves, Spicely notes that their facilities are nut- and gluten-free and their products are safe for those with peanut and tree nut allergies.
 “We tested our product at a laboratory for peanut allergen,” said the representative.
 “The result was negative.”

-- The latest: Investigating Motive and Spice Safety in the Peanut-Tainted Cumin Recalls
+- The latest: Inside the Peanut-Tainted Cumin Recalls: What Happened?

 - Allergic Living’s Big Chart of Recalled Products